mariomac/gostream/README.md

 1. Creates a literal stream containing all the integers from 1 to 11.
 2. From the Stream, selects all the integers that are prime
-3. For each filtered int, prints a message.
+3. Iterates the stream.
+For each filtered int, prints a message.

 ```go
 import (